motion/orbit/projects/blog/src/pages/update-one/index.md

   </img>
 </div>

-Today, Orbit it realizes this (minus some of the decentralized sync system we are working on).
-It never sends a bit of your data outside your computer, you can even firewall it just to be sure.
-We'll write more on security in the coming months.
+Today, Orbit realizes this strategy (without some of the decentralized pieces we are still working on).
+It never sends a bit of your data outside your computer (you can even firewall it to be sure).
+We'll write more on this in the coming months.

 ### The Product

-#### Home

 The Orbit Home is your flexible unified knowledge launcher.
 For now it's a lot like Spotlight with some recent activity and a directory of people.